Looking around you: external information enhances representations for event sequences: Results

+To validate the proposed methods, we incorporate the benchmark from~\cite{bazarova2024universal}, which considers both local and global embedding properties.

+\textbf{Global properties} of representations are validated using the protocol from~\cite{babaev2022coles}.
+All datasets considered in this work include a classification label for each sequence.
+For example, this target mark can represent clients who left the bank or failed to repay their loans.
+The protocol consists of two steps.
+For an initial sequence of transactions of length $T_{i}$ related to the $i$-th user, we obtain the representation $\mathbf{h}^{i} = \mathbf{h}_{i, T_i} \in \mathbb{R}^{m}$, which characterizes the entire sequence of transactions as a whole.
+Given fixed representations $\mathbf{h}^{i}$, we predict the binary target label $y^{i} \in \{0, 1\}$ using gradient boosting.
+The hyperparameters of the gradient boosting model are from~\cite{babaev2022coles} and are the same for all base models under study.
+The quality of a solution to a binary classification problem is measured using standard metrics, like ROC-AUC.

+This procedure allows us to evaluate how well the representations capture the user's "global" pattern across its history.
+We call this task \textit{Global target} prediction or \textit{Global validation}.

+\textbf{Local properties} of sequences differ from global ones in that they change over time within a sequence.
+We use a sliding window procedure of size $w$ to obtain and evaluate local embeddings.
+To do this, for the $i$-th user at time $t_{j}\in[t_{w}, T_{i}]$ the subsequence of his transactions $\mathbf{s}_{i, j-w:j}$ is taken.
+Next, this interval is passed through the encoder model under consideration to obtain a local representation $\mathbf{h}_{i, t_j} \in \mathbb{R}^{m}$.

-As local validation problems, we explored predicting the next transaction's MCC code.
+As local validation problems, we explored predicting the next transaction's categorical feature code (for example, MCC code for transactional datasets).
 We call this task \textit{Event type} prediction.
-This validation approach was inspired by the work~\cite{zhuzhel2023continuous}, in which it was proposed to predict the type of the next event based on the history of observations --- in our case, the MCC code of the next transaction.
-Formally, in this case, the multiclass classification problem is solved: given the internal representation $\mathbf{h}_{j}^{i}$, we predict the MCC code of the transaction of the $i$-th client, completed at time $t_{j+1}$.
+This validation approach was inspired by the work~\cite{zhuzhel2023continuous}, which proposed predicting the type of the next event from the history of observations --— in our case, the categorical feature of the next event.
+Formally, in this case, the multiclass classification problem is solved: given the internal representation $\mathbf{h}_{i, t_j}$, we predict the categorical code of the event of the $i$-th user, completed at time $t_{j+1}$.

-Note that there are many rare MCC types in datasets.
+Note that there are many rare MCC types in transactional datasets.
 From a business perspective, such categories are often less interesting and meaningful.
 Therefore, in this procedure for testing local properties, it was decided to leave only transactions corresponding to the $100$ most popular codes to simplify the task.